snyk-labs/iac-to-cloud-example-custom-rules/README.md

 * `snyk` CLI >= 1.1168.0 - [Link to project](https://github.com/snyk/cli)
 * `jq`

-You must also enable Integrated Snyk IaC in your organization (not described in this document) and enable the `snykCloudCustomRules` feature flag.

 **IMPORTANT:** you must have at least one cloud or integrated IaC environment already in your organization.
 This is necessary for Snyk Cloud to know about your organization.